enriluis/export-accout/Readme.md

     ./export_zimbra_users.sh

-    The user account information will be saved in a file named usuarios_info.txt.
+    The user account information will be saved in a file named usuarios_info.csv

 Notes